achtnullzwei/Doorman/docs/en/changelog/firmware.md

    The default firmware now includes a Wi-Fi signal strength sensor, which was previously only available in the developer version.

 - **Component split**
    The `tc_bus` ESPHome component has been refactored into three separate components: `tc_bus`, `tc_bus_device`, and `doorman_hardware`.
 This change improves maintainability and adds flexibility when working with multiple TC:BUS devices.

 - **TC:BUS Serial Component**
    The `tc_bus_serial` ESPHome component is now available, enabling serial communication with the TC:BUS via USB.

 - **Extended Model Detection Support**
    Detection capabilities now include additional older models like the `TTC-xx` and `TTS-xx` and common outdoor stations.

+- **Fixed TASTA settings**
+   The ringtone settings for TASTA indoor stations now work as expected.

 - **Expanded Support for Model-Specific Settings**
    Settings compatibility has been added for most indoor station models and also for some outdoor station models.